subsquid/docs/docs/evm-indexing/configuration/evm-logs.md

   })
 ```

-### Example 2

-Fetch every `Transfer(address,address,uint256)` event on Ethereum mainnet where *topic2* is set to the destination address (a common but [non-standard](https://eips.ethereum.org/EIPS/eip-20) practice) and the destination is `vitalik.eth` a.k.a. `0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045`.
+2) Fetch every `Transfer(address,address,uint256)` event on Ethereum mainnet where *topic2* is set to the destination address (a common but [non-standard](https://eips.ethereum.org/EIPS/eip-20) practice) and the destination is `vitalik.eth` a.k.a. `0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045`.
 For each log, fetch transaction hash and log data.

 ```ts
 const processor = new EvmBatchProcessor()